yariv/wshttpproxy/README.md

 ### Tracing Framework
 Ideally, there should be some facility to automatically forward the `RouteKey` from the frontend service (Service A in the diagram) to the Reverse Proxy without needing to make code changes to every service that make exist along the request chain between them.
 A tracing framework like [Jaeger](https://www.jaegertracing.io) can facilitate this automated payload forwarding.

-# Warning
+# Downstream Dependencies

 Most production services have downstream dependencies: databases, caches, external services, etc. To safely test code changes, care should be taken to prevent requests to those dependencies from impacting users or partners.
-This can be done by stubbing those dependencies or by using preventing them from mutating data using proxies such as node-db-proxy (link).
-WsHTTPProxy doesn't provide any stubbing or isolation features for downstream dependencies.
-Use it at your own risk.
+A few strageties are possible:

+- **Stubbing/Mocking**.
+Dependencies such as caches can be stubbed.
+For writes, they can return a successful response without actually caching anything.
+For reads, they can alway return an empty response.
+- **Using test accounts**.
+If you're testing interaction between users, you can use test accounts that are only visible to one another but that aren't visible to normal users.
+- **Using DB proxies with safety guarantees**.
+Proxies such as node-db-proxy (link) ensure that writes are never committed.
+They can also be used to scrub private or sensitive data from dev environments.
+They still consume resources, however, and may hold row locks, so they're only recommended against replicas of the production DB.
+- **Logging/monitoring/rate-limiting**.
+These strategies don't prevent adverse effects but they can be used to mitigate them.

 # Usage